heiner/heiner.github.com/_posts/2020-12-29-well-definedness-in-measure-theory.markdown

 This blog covers very niche topics.
 Today: How to easily show that the Lebesgue measure and the Lebesgue integral is well-defined.

-I recently started reading reading the ["Bandit Algorithms" book by Tor Lattimore and Csaba Szepesvari](https://banditalgs.com).
+I recently started reading the ["Bandit Algorithms" book by Tor Lattimore and Csaba Szepesvari](https://banditalgs.com).
 [I like it a lot.](https://twitter.com/HeinrichKuttler/status/1343551842580639750)